The Treatment (2006 film): Plot

+Jake gets ready to propose.
+Gabriel "appears," dissuading against "this mistake," declaring himself, "the last great Freudian."
+Jake's determined, "I'm getting married, and you're not invited," pushing Gabriel, "back in the closet."
+Allegra wonders, "What's in the closet...a ghost?"
+Jake doesn't believe in ghosts, but nevertheless glances at the door creaking open.

 Awards

 The Treatment won in the category of Best New York Narrative at the 2006 Tribeca Film Festival.

 John Zorn who composed the score for the film won a MacArthur Foundation, the "Genius" award for his music in 2006.
 The album, titled Filmworks XVIII: The Treatment features a full score for film by John Zorn.
 The album was released on Zorn's own label, Tzadik Records.